 The focus is on research into the foundations of a new building typology, the vertical farm.
 Urban vertical food production can contribute to increasing the energy efficiency of and reducing land consumption by cities.
 Essential factors influencing the achievement of these goals are to be revealed by this basic research.

-Increasing urbanisation and strong population growth with increasingly higher demand on fresh and high-quality food - produced environmentally friendly and in a sustainable manner - requires new solutions regarding crop cultivation and a strong programmatic densification of urban areas.
-One of these solutions is a resilient and liveable urban design through intensification in urban vertical food production.
-Strong reductions in land consumption for urban food production and an increase in the overall energy efficiency of cities have to be achieved.
+Increasing urbanization and the strong growth of the population with rising demands for sufficiently fresh and high-quality food, produced in an environmentally friendly and sustainable manner, requires new solutions in crop cultivation and an increase in programmatic densification of urban areas.
+One of these innovative solutions is a resilient and liveable design of cities through intensive urban agriculture, which, among other things, should lead to a strong reduction of land consumption for urban food production and an increase in the overall energy efficiency of cities.

-The building concept will be sketched by requirements such as construction, fire safety, building physics, energy performance and building services.
-A concept for building services will be developed based on heating and cooling supply, ventilation, lighting, power supply, elevator technology, sanitary devices, communication technology and control engineering.
+The building concept includes conceptual considerations regarding construction, fire protection, building physics, energy performance and building services engineering.
+A building services engineering concept is developed which takes into account heat and, if necessary, cooling supply, ventilation, lighting, power supply, elevator technology, sanitary engineering, communication and control technology.